Dean151/Advent-of-code-2019/README.md

 | **4**  | 0,368s          | 1767     |  1192      |
 | **5**  | TBA             |          |            |

-\* : Best elapsed time of the complete solution for my MacBook Pro 13in mid 2013 in "Release" mode
+\* : Best elapsed time of the complete solution using my MacBook Pro 13in mid 2013 in "Release" mode